aspose-slides/Aspose.Slides-API-References/content/python-java/english/aspose.slides/hyperlinkqueries/_index.md

 | getAnyHyperlinks() | Get all IHyperlinkContainer subobjects that contain not null HyperlinkMouseOver.
 With given IHyperlinkContainer object you can manage its hyperlink (read, update or remove).
 See IHyperlinkContainer interface. |

  **Returns:**
-List, ReadOnlyCollection, [BehaviorPropertyCollection](../behaviorpropertycollection), Collection, KeyedCollection
+[BehaviorPropertyCollection](../behaviorpropertycollection), List, KeyedCollection, Collection, ReadOnlyCollection

 ---